Jan Onderco

 Einstein’s 1905 paper ON THE ELECTRODYNAMICS OF MOVING BODIES[1] is the foundation of the Relativity.
 The paper second part related to the electromagnetism starts with the transformation of the Maxwell-Hertz Equations for Empty Space and on the Nature of Electromotive Forces occurring in a Magnetic Field during motion.[2]

 The understanding of the transformation, confirmed by Electromagnetic Field Invariants analysis[3], leads to a conclusion the “purely electric” or “purely magnetic” field is observer-dependent.
 Purely electric field between an anode and a cathode parallel plates in the plates inertial rest frame generates magnetic field in any other moving inertial reference frame system based on the transformation of the Maxwell-Hertz equations.
-An electric charge, proton or electron, moves along the purely electric field lines in the plates rest frame system but the “hidden”, as unexpected, torquing due to acceleration on a curved trajectory generated by the magnetic field adds transverse drift to the charge particle motion in the moving inertial reference frame system.
+An electron moves along the purely electric field lines in the plates rest frame system but the “hidden”, as unexpected, up to now not recognized torquing due to acceleration on a curved trajectory generated by the electron spin-orbit interaction adds uncertainty component to the electron motion in the moving inertial reference frame system.

-Two inertial reference frame systems in a relative motion predict different Lorentz 4-forces[4][5] acting on the charge particle between the plates.
+Two inertial reference frame systems in a relative motion predict different Lorentz 4-forces[4][5] acting on the charge particle between the plates because of a disagreement on spin and orbit 4-torque evolutions.
 The Lorentz 4-force is pure 4-force, orthogonal to the charge particle 4-velocity.[6]
 The disagreement on the Lorentz 4-force translates to different prediction of the charge particle 4-velocity change, manifesting in different analysis of the charge particle wordline, leading to disagreement on physics of the charge particle.

 Introduction